 Vaccines are very safe.
 It is much safer to get the vaccine than to get Japanese encephalitis.

-Common reactions to the vaccine may include soreness, swelling or redness where the shot was given.
-Fever, headache, rash, muscle pain and feeling unwell are also common.
+Common reactions to the vaccine may include soreness, swelling or redness where you receive the vaccine.
+Fever, headache, diarrhea, rash, muscle pain and feeling unwell are also common.
 Rare reactions include mild encephalitis, dizziness and vomiting.
 These reactions can begin soon after getting the vaccine and may last for several days.